jbeasley123/ansible-playground/README.md

 * Nodejs port available globally - assume server may not be directly available on the internet in reality.

-* Apache compiled with security issue
+* Apache compiled with security issue:

 ```
 root@ip-172-31-44-99:~# /opt/apache/bin/httpd -V